Ron Hogg, Durham's Police, Crime and Victims' Commissioner (PCVC), has established three key principal commissioning activities:

-- Community Safety Fund
+- Community Safety Grant (details below);

-- Community Safety Grant, (details below)
+- Community Safety Fund;

-- Commissioned services for victims of crime (details below).
+- Commissioned services for victims of crime.

 How the Community Safety Grant is allocated

-The Police and Crime Commissioner allocates funding to two council community safety partnerships:
+PCVC Ron Hogg allocates funding to two council community safety partnerships:

 - Safe Durham Partnership